acbukka/rsschool-cv/cv.md

 ## 📝 [About me](#About)

-### Hi, I'm Nikita!
+## Hi, I'm Nikita!

-## My goal is to get all the knowledge you need to develop web applications, learn js and learn a lot of new and interesting things.
-I love to learn something new and constantly improve, and now this is my main occupation.
+### My goal is to get all the knowledge you need to develop web applications, learn js and learn a lot of new and interesting things.
+I love to learn something new and constantly improve, and now this hobby is my main "job".

 ## 🎓 [My skills](#Skills)